luketheobscure/guides/source/getting-started/quick-start.md

   create tests/unit/routes/scientists-test.js
 ```

-That iss Ember telling you that it has created:
+That is Ember telling you that it has created:

 1. A template to be displayed when the user visits `/scientists`.
 2. A `Route` object that fetches the model used by that template.